 These factors, along with poor infrastructure, changing climate conditions, the presence of roya (leaf rust) and traditional, less sophisticated farming practices have led to a significant decrease in production over the past decade.

 With a young, dynamic and passionate team, including his daughter Daniela and son Pedro Pablo, Pedro has built an impressive business called Agricafe, which focuses on building long-term relationships with producers, based on mutual trust and benefit.
-Today Agricafe represents over 100 producers, whose farms average 2–5 hectares in size.
-It also runs a training program, called Sol de la Mañana, which focuses on giving dedicated producers the training and skills they need to improve the quality and quantity of their output.
+Today Agricafe represents over 200 producers, whose farms average 2–5 hectares in size.
+It also runs a training program, called Sol de la Mañana, which focuses on giving dedicated producers the training and skills they need to establish efficient, sustainable and profitable coffee farms.

-At Market Lane, we’ve been working and visiting Pedro and his family every year since 2009.
+At Market Lane, we’ve been working with Pedro and his family every year since 2010, and aim to buy coffee from the same Sol de La Mañana producers, along with a selection of lots from the Los Rodríguez farms.
 And every year when we visit them, we are blown away by their determination and commitment to ensuring there is a future for speciality coffee in Bolivia.
 They care deeply about quality coffee, about the producers they work with, and about creating a sustainable future for this industry.